Local Choice Energy

 Is Local Choice Energy a proven concept?

-Community Choice Aggregation has been adopted in 10 states, and more than 11 million customers in 1300 US communities are served by Local Choice aggregators.
+Community Choice Aggregation is authorized in 10 states, and more than 36 million customers in more than 1800 US communities are served by Local Choice aggregators.
 Studies show that where LCE has been adopted, rates are up to 15-20% lower, communities enjoy more jobs and more local investment, and renewable energy adoption is accelerated.

 Can Local Choice Energy work in New Mexico?